- Cancer Information

 A woman’s eggs (ova) and a man’s sperm can be affected by very small amounts of radiation when having radiation therapy to any part of the body.
-If pregnancy is possible, your doctor will advise you to use contraception or avoid sexual intercourse during radiation therapy and for at least six months after you have finished treatment.
+Depending on the type of radiation therapy you have, your doctor may talk to you about using a barrier method of contraception (such as a condom or female condom).
+If pregnancy is possible, your doctor will advise you to avoid pregnancy by using contraception during radiation therapy and for at least six months after you have finished treatment.
 Talk to your doctor as soon as possible if pregnancy occurs.

 The risk of infertility (difficulty getting pregnant or conceiving a child) will depend on the area treated, the dose of radiation therapy and the number of treatment sessions.
 If you are treated with both radiation therapy and chemotherapy (chemoradiation), the risk of infertility is higher.

 Radiation therapy to the pelvic area, abdomen and sexual organs can affect your fertility, which can be temporary or permanent.
 Radiation therapy to the brain can damage the pituitary gland, which controls the hormones the body needs to produce eggs or sperm.

 If infertility is a potential side effect, your radiation oncologist will discuss it with you before treatment starts.
 Let them know if you think you may want to have children in the future.
 Ask what can be done to reduce the chance of problems and whether you should see a fertility specialist beforehand.
 Sometimes, however, it is not possible to properly treat the cancer and maintain fertility.

 Many people feel a sense of loss when they learn they may no longer be able to have children.
 If you have a partner, talk to them about your feelings.
 Talking to a counsellor may also help.